JordyKingz/jordykingz.github.io/index.md

 I'm a passionate developer with a keen interest in blockchain technology, DeFi, AI, and cyber security.
 I'm dedicated to creating innovative and impactful software solutions.

-I actively participate in security audit contests on platforms like Code4rena, Sherlock, and CodeHawks, constantly improving my skills and contributing to the security of blockchain projects.

 ### 2025 Goals

 Currently learning Rust and planning to build something cool with it!